tinymce/tinymce-docs/cloud-deployment-guide/cloud-troubleshooting.md

 - Any other characters that are not in your API key.
 If you are using variable substitution, ensure that the variable is substituting properly.
 - Matches the API key shown at {{site.accountpageurl}}.

-> **NOTE**: Visit our [Invalid API key](https://www.tiny.cloud/docs/tinymce/6/invalid-api-key/) page for more information on how to fix a invalid API key with TinyMCE.
+> **NOTE**: Visit our [Invalid API key](https://www.tiny.cloud/docs/tinymce/6/invalid-api-key/) page for more information on how to fix an invalid API key with TinyMCE.

 ## "This domain is not registered with Tiny Cloud.
 To continue using TinyMCE, a registered domain is required, starting 2024.
 Please alert your admin to review the approved domains and add this one if required."